About Florida Atlantic University

 Few experiences have more power to unite students than standing shoulder-to-shoulder at a game, cheering for a home team victory.
 FAU’s Athletics Department includes 19 varsity teams, plus cheer and dance.
 Four hundred and fifty student-athletes compete in baseball, basketball, cross-country, football, golf, soccer, softball, swimming & diving, tennis, track, and volleyball.

 There is always something to do at FAU.
-Whether you are cheering for any of the 19 varsity teams or getting involved with more than 400 student organizations, there is something for everyone.
-FAU’s organizations reflect the diversity of its student body, from ice hockey to kiteboarding to Greek life.
+Whether you are cheering for any of the 19 varsity teams or getting involved with more than 300 student organizations, there is something for everyone.
+FAU’s organizations reflect the diversity of its student body, from ice hockey to kiteboarding to Fraternity and Sorority Life.

 You can get involved in a wide variety of activities, including: